 A landlord's ideal tenant should be: well presented, non smoking, professional, courteous, accommodating, reliable; pay the rent on time, never bother the landlord, never complain; never have noisy parties, never sublet, never bother the neighbour and are generally no trouble whatsoever to the landlord and above all, a tenant needs to be honest.
 Renting out property is all about trust, so an honest tenant is what a landlord should look for more than anything.
-It helps a landlord to sleep easier at night.
+It helps a landlord to sleep easier at night and I can't emphasise how finding good tenants is so important to the overall success of your rental business.
 Some words of advice are if you rely on you letting agent to do the tenant referencing-take care!

 Of course, other qualities are important, but I prize honesty above all else.
 Without getting into the realms of social philosophy, honesty cuts across social and financial divides.
 I know landlords who have let to well presented tenants, those following respected professions, lawyers and doctors, only to find that at the end of the tenancy the tenant has done a ‘runner’ leaving their rental property looking like a bomb has hit it.
 Vetting a tenant along with the tenant reference is one of the ten steps to letting.

 It's not to say intelligence doesn't help, or more importantly some common sense.
 A landlord needs to work alongside a tenant, if for instance something goes wrong with a boiler.
 In times of emergency it's always beneficial if a tenant has the intelligence to describe what has happened and to act practically.
 Landlords also need to be aware that from February 1st they are now required to carry out a Right To Rent Checks to ensure that the tenants are not illegal immigrants.